Devesh0/A-6-Grp/README.md

 # To-do list

 Week 4:
-- Get the maps integrated into the game.
+- Get the maps integrated into the game.(DONE)
 - Make the transitions between the zones (DONE)

 Week 5:
-- Create inventory, command windows.
+- Be able to detect walls, and stop the robots movement when detected.
 - Put all the objects into the map, use keyboard movement to collect them and ensure they are going into the inventory.
 Display the items in the inventory.
+- Create inventory, command windows.
 - Phase out: keyboard movement, phase in: automation - specify to the robot to go to a particular coordinate of a zone and make sure it goes there.
 - Continue to work on algorithm.
 - Create a class for the parts/batteries.
 Instantiate them into the map.